projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

       reboot

 #.
 Confirm that you see the GRUB menu with the "ACRN multiboot2" entry.
 Select
    it and proceed to booting ACRN.
-(It may be autoselected, in which case it will boot with this option automatically in 5 seconds.)
+(It may be auto-selected, in which case it will boot with this option automatically in 5 seconds.)

    .. code-block:: console